seqan/seqan3/README.md

 Quick-Setup without CMake:

-  * Clone the repository with submodules: `git clone --recurse-submodules https://github.com/seqan/seqan3.git`
+  * Clone the repository: `git clone https://github.com/seqan/seqan3.git`
   * Add the following to your compiler invocation:
     * the include directories of SeqAn and its dependencies
     * C++20 mode